 - Cheaters Never Prosper: Subverted!
 Bender and Zoidberg hijack the Oscars to give away someone else's award and get off scott-free.

-- Exact Words: After the movie bombs, Calculon confronts Bender who told him that an Oscar was practically on his mantle.Bender: Know you know why I used the qualifier "practically".
+- After the movie bombs, Calculon confronts Bender who told him that an Oscar was practically on his mantle.Bender: Now you know why I used the qualifier "practically".

-- Face Death with Dignity: When the room started shaking like there was an earthquake (actually the Planet Express ship with Fry and Leela), Zoid was okay with dying as he had finally gotten an Oscar.
+- Face Death with Dignity: When the room starts shaking like an earthquake is happening — actually the Planet Express ship with Fry and Leela emerging from underground — Harold is okay with dying as he has finally gotten someone's Oscar.

 - Never My Fault: It was Bender's idea to get Calculon to fund Zoid's movie, under the premise that it could win an Oscar.
 When Calculon threatens murder if he doesn't get that Oscar, Bender gripes, "Calculon's going to kill us and it's everybody else's fault!"

 - No Celebrities Were Harmed: Harold Zoid is none-too-subtly based on Harold Lloyd, while his films are based on those by Buster Keaton.
 Both were silent comedy stars that matched the popularity of Charlie Chaplin.
 However, they all but retired when talkies emerged and now are mostly remembered by classic film buffs.

 - Product Placement: Parodied.
 In the 31st Century, the Academy Awards now has a Best Soft Drink Product Placement category.